Common

 What was Netherlands reason for colonization?

-READ ALSO: What is the best place to learn robotics?
+READ ALSO: What is vascular disease?

 The original intent of Dutch colonization was to find a path to Asia through North America, but after finding the fur trade profitable, the Dutch claimed the area of New Netherlands.
 Interactions with Native Americans: The goals of both the French and Dutch revolved around the fur trade.